EXPERIENCE & EXPERTISE

 Since commencing with Moray & Agnew in 1999, Fiona has dealt with all aspects of workers compensation claims, both statutory claims and common law claims (work injury damages).

-Fiona represents the interests of the respondent / defendant in litigation which is the subject of proceedings across multiple jurisdictions, including the Workers Compensation Commission, District Court of NSW, Supreme Court of NSW and NSW Court of Appeal.
+Fiona represents the interests of the respondent / defendant in litigation which is the subject of proceedings across multiple jurisdictions, including the Personal Injury Commission, District Court of NSW, Supreme Court of NSW and NSW Court of Appeal.
 In doing so, Fiona regularly confers with clients in order to identify and achieve realistic outcomes reflecting the goals and priorities of relevant stakeholders.

 Extensive experience in managing sensitive matters, particularly claims arising out of psychological injury.
 Fiona is accustomed to identifying potentially sensitive matters quickly and formulating a strategy to resolve those issues in dispute and, where necessary, minimising the impact upon her client’s public profile.